The homology of moduli spaces of 4-manifolds may be infinitely generated: Characteristic classes from Seiberg--Witten theory

 \subsection{Finiteness}

 Here we record some finiteness result, which was used in \cref{subsection Construction of the characteristic classes} and is necessary in a subsequent argument too.

-As is well-known (see, e.g., \cite{Mo96}), given a metric $g$, there are only finitely many spin$^c$ structures $\fraks$ with a fixed formal dimension $k$ for which the moduli space $\calM(X,\fraks,g,\mu)$ for the perturbed Seiberg--Witten equations \eqref{eq: SW eq} are non-empty for some $\mu \in \Omega^+_g(X)$ with $\|\mu\| \leq 1$, where $\|-\|$ is a suitable Sobolev norm.
-Moreover, for a fixed $(g,\mu)$, the moduli space $\calM(X,\fraks,g,\mu)$ is compact.
+First, let us recall the following well-known finiteness of Seiberg--Witten moduli spaces (see, e.g., \cite{Mo96}).
+Fix a metric $g$ and $k \in \Z$.
+Then there are only finitely many spin$^c$ structures $\fraks$ with $d(\fraks)=k$ for which the moduli space $\calM(X,\fraks,g,\mu)$ for the perturbed equations \eqref{eq: SW eq} are non-empty for some $\mu \in \Omega^+_g(X)$ with $\|\mu\| \leq 1$.
+Here $\|-\|$ denotes a suitable Sobolev norm.
+Moreover, for a fixed pair $(g,\mu)$, the moduli space $\calM(X,\fraks,g,\mu)$ is compact.
 A families generalization of this fact in our context is as follows.

-As in \cref{subsection Construction of the characteristic classes}, fix $k\geq0$, and let $X$ be a smooth closed oriented 4-manifold with $b^+(X) \geq k+2$, and let $X \to E \to B$ be a fiber bundle with structure group $\Diff^+(X)$ over a CW complex $B$.
+As in \cref{subsection Construction of the characteristic classes}, fix $k\geq0$, and let $X$ be a smooth closed oriented $4$-manifold with $b^+(X) \geq k+2$, and let $X \to E \to B$ be a fiber bundle with structure group $\mathrm{Diff}^+(X)$ over a CW complex $B$.

 \begin{lem} Suppose that $B$ is compact.
 If we pick a section $\sigma'$ as in \cref{subsection Construction of the characteristic classes}, then the half-total moduli space

 is compact. \end{lem}

 \begin{proof} This follows from that we used perturbations with $\|\mu\| \leq 1$ in the definition of $\circPi(X)$. \end{proof}